okube-ai/laktory/docs/concepts/pipeline.md

 ![pl-stock-prices](../images/pl_stock_prices_simple.png)

 More details on how to define a table from a configuration file is available [here](table.md)

-Currently, there is no support for creating a gold table using this configuration-based approach, but could be available in the near future.

 ## Streaming
 The event-based and kappa architectures promoted by Laktory lend themselves very well for Spark structured streaming, a real-time data processing framework that enables continuous, scalable, and fault-tolerant processing of data streams.